Accessibility

 Next Steps

 1. Content creators and managers should watch the recorded Accessibility Training Videos UMC has created in order to learn how to make digital content accessible.
+They should also review our Digital Documents Guide to learn where digital documents should be stored moving forward.

 2. Website managers should audit the content, particularly the PDF files, on their websites.
 Content that is no longer relevant or needed should be removed.
 Content that must be maintained should be updated to comply with current standards of accessibility.